mjaquiery/CRAP/index.md

 # Welcome to the _Consortium for Research About Profanity_

-The _Consortium for Research About Profanity_ is a collection of researchers working on understanding the ways in which profanity functions in minds and societies.
+The _Consortium for Research About Profanity_ is a collection of researchers working on understanding how profanity functions in minds, between people, and across societies.

 ## Why make a _Consortium_?